Skip to content

 Warwickshire Police Cadets

-Warwickshire Police Police Cadets is a volunteer scheme for young people which has been operating in Leamington and Nuneaton since 2014.
+Warwickshire Police Cadets is a volunteer scheme for young people which has been operating in Leamington and Nuneaton since 2014 and from September 2024 extends to Rugby.
 The aim of the scheme is to support Warwickshire Police’s strategy of engagement with young people throughout the force area.

 It is aimed at young people who wish to be part of a two year programme that offers an opportunity to gain a practical understanding of policing and develop their spirit of adventure and good citizenship.